GSA/digitalgov.gov/content/events/2021/04/2021-04-20-social-media-spring-session-2021.md

 ---
 title: Social Media Spring Session 2021
 kicker: Social Media
-summary: Join the Socialgov and Federal Communicators Network (FCN) Communities of Practice for the latest updates in Social Media topics including advertising campaigns, content archiving, and podcasting updates.
+summary: Join the SocialGov and Federal Communicators Network (FCN) Communities of Practice for the latest updates in social media topics including advertising campaigns, content archiving, and podcasting updates.
 host: SocialGov Community of Practice and Federal Communicators Network Community of Practice